Capalaba – Natural Hazards and Critical Infrastructure

 REMEMBER: If it’s flooded, forget it – BACK IT UP!

 Summer months bring rain, cyclones and unstable weather conditions to Queensland.
-More than half of flood related deaths in Queensland are the result of people driving through floodwater.
+Our weather can change quickly and be unforgiving.
+Here in Queensland driving into floodwater is the number one cause of flood-related deaths.
+Cars are designed to keep us safe on the road but once you hit water, it becomes a completely different story.
+It doesn’t matter what car you drive, or how good you are at driving – as soon as you enter floodwater, your car can’t protect you.
 It can happen anywhere – roads, creeks, dams, parks or backyards.
 Residents should be aware of the dangers connected to floodwater or swift flowing water such as: slippery surfaces; uneven ground; strong currents; sharp objects; electrical current; fences; vehicles; rocks; long grass; tree branches; sewerage; and chemicals.

-If you get trapped in floodwater, you not only put your life and the lives of the people with you at risk, but you also put the lives of the rescuers at risk too.
+If you get trapped in floodwater, you not only put your life and the lives of the people with you at risk, but you also put the rescuers lives at risk too.

 Localised flooding may temporarily restrict access and cut roads in some areas of Redland City.
 Please consider this when planning to drive during periods of heavy rain.
 See a list of the areas that may be impacted by localised flooding.

 Don’t wait until it’s too late.
-Plan ahead and keep yourself, family and friends safe.
-Check out the Floodwater Safety information available here https://www.qfes.qld.gov.au/prepare/flooding.
+Plan ahead, check out the If it’s flooded, forget it website here https://www.getready.qld.gov.au/FloodedForgetIt, and keep yourself, family and friends safe.

 Rail Network